Brian Garfield: Career

 A guitarist, in the 1950s Garfield toured with a band called the Palisades, who released a single on the Calico label.
 He served in the U.S. Army and the Army Reserves from 1957 to 1965.
 He attended the University of Arizona, from which he received a bachelor's degree in English in 1959 and master's degree in English in 1963.

 His first novel, Range Justice, written when he was eighteen, was published in 1960.
 By the end of the following decade, he had published sixty novels.
 Once he turned fifty, Garfield continued to publish, but at a less prolific rate.

 In 1972 he published Death Wish, which was adapted into the film of the same title.
 Four movie sequels followed, all starring Charles Bronson in the lead role.
 Bruce Willis starred in a 2018 remake.
 Garfield was directly involved only in the original movie.
 He wrote a sequel, Death Sentence (1975), which was very loosely adapted into the 2007 film of the same name.
 While the film had a different storyline, it adopted the novel's critical perspective on vigilantism.
 Hopscotch, also published in 1975, won the Edgar Award for Best Novel.
 Garfield wrote the screenplay for the 1980 film adaptation starring Walter Matthau, Glenda Jackson and Sam Waterston.

 In 1970, Garfield was a finalist for the Pulitzer Prize for History for The Thousand-Mile War: World War II in Alaska and the Aleutians.
 His last book, published in 2007, was a critical biography of the controversial British intelligence officer Richard Meinertzhagen.

 He and his wife Bina divided their time between their homes in Pasadena, California, and Santa Fe, New Mexico.
 They were supporters of Wildlife WayStation, an animal sanctuary in Southern California.

 Death

 Garfield died at home in Pasadena in December 2018 at the age of 79.
 His wife said the cause was complications of Parkinson's disease.

 Legacy

-John Grisham credited Garfield’s article "Ten Rules for Suspense Fiction" with "giving him the tools" to write his thrillers.
+John Grisham credited Garfield's 1973 Writer's Digest article "Ten Rules for Suspense Fiction" with "giving him the tools" to write his thrillers.
 When he died, Lawrence Block tweeted, “RIP Brian Garfield.
 Fine writer, friend for years”.
 In 2015, the Georgia O'Keeffe Museum Research Center in Santa Fe announced that Brian Garfield and his wife had given a gift of correspondence between O'Keeffe and Garfield's mother, Frances O'Brien, "that provides insight into the women's shared work ethic, their era and their sense of humor — and shows O'Keeffe's penchant for dashes in her informal notes.
 The gift includes letters, postcards, interviews and other materials from the 1940s to the 1970s that were collected by O'Brien".